PySimpleGUI/PySimpleGUI/README.md

 ## Longer Term Outlook

-I’m still wrapping up the transition from version 5 to 6, including the docs.
-After that, I’m honestly not sure what the long-term future looks like—but if the past 8 years are any indication, I’m not great at predicting it.
+I’m honestly not sure what the long-term future looks like—but if the past 8 years are any indication, I’m not great at predicting it.

-For now, I’m here and happy to help.
+For now, I’m here, having fun writing code, and happy to help.

 ## Thank you